Garrus007/Speech_AI/README.md

 sudo apt-get install python-pyaudio python3-pyaudio pip3 install pyaudio

+# AVBin is required for pyglet
+sudo apt-get install libavbin-dev libavbin0

 pip3 install gTTS
 pip3 install SpeechRecognition
 pip3 install chatterbot
-pip3 install pygame
+pip3 install pyglet
 ```

-### Windows XP and older
+### Windows
 In windows OS we have several methods to install packages:
-* We can install [compiler](https://wiki.python.org/moin/WindowsCompilers) suggested for our Python version
+* We can install [compiler](https://wiki.python.org/moin/WindowsCompilers) suggested for our Python version and then just install
+  packages using pip, just like describted for Debian-based linux.
-* Or we can easily use `Wheel`
+* If you can't use compiller or get some troubles with first way, you can use `Wheel`

-On windows it's bit difficult to install pyaudio and pygame.
-So, easy way to use `Wheel`.
-This package versions for Python 3.4.x, but you can download versions what you need
+#### Installation with Wheel

 1. Install Python 3.4.x standalone or in Anaconda
 2. Downaload wheels depending on your architecture (x86 or amd64) and Python version: